overwolf/overwolf.github.io/docs/api/overwolf-settings-hotkeys.md

 #### Version added: 0.142

-> Fired only for hotkeys that set as `hold`.
+> Fired only for hotkeys that are set in the manifest as `hold`.

-Triggered only for the current extension hotkeys.
+* Triggered only for the current extension hotkeys.
+* This event will be fired twice - on key down and on key up.

 ## onPressed

 #### Version added: 0.142

-> Fired for hotkeys that NOT set as `hold` hotkeys.
+> Fired for hotkeys that are NOT set as `hold` hotkeys.

 Triggered only for the current extension hotkeys.
-This event will be fired twice - on key down and on key up.

 This event will replace the depracated [overwolf.settings.registerHotKey()](overwolf-settings#registerhotkeyactionid-callback) function, as a way to register for hotkey events.